All Episodes

 Hypothetical question, but this happens.

-We will get a government report on jobs or a government report of the economy, and then a month later we'll get the revised version and we'll find that economic growth was higher than the original release, jobs, many things of this of of this nature.
+And then a month later, we'll get the revised version, and we'll find that economic growth was higher than the original release.

 Yes.

-That is so highly classified it would not be in the NIE, but there will be reports delivered to the people with those security clearances that will identify precisely what's going on.
+That is so highly classified, it would not be in the NIE, but there will be reports delivered to the people with those security clearances that will identify precisely what's going on.

-Is it troubling to you as a former uh spook that only now in 2007 are we figuring out that they supposedly shut down the nuclear weapons program in 2003 four years ago?
+Is it troubling to you as a former spook that only now in 2007 are we figuring out that they supposedly shut down the nuclear weapons program in 2003 four years ago?

-I I wouldn't believe it.
+I wouldn't believe it.

-And uh people who are saying this ties the president's hands on increased tightening sanctions, uh future military action are exactly right.
+Well, the problem with this is that it's been released, and now everybody believes that the nuclear program in Iran has been shut down, and people who are saying this ties the president's hands on increased tightening sanctions, future military action are exactly right.

-Pete uh Pat, I appreciate the phone call.
+Pat, I appreciate the phone call.

-I gotta take a brief time out here, folks.
+I got to take a brief time out here, folks.

 Much more straight ahead.